The Sentinel (1977 film): Plot

-Alison, who now has the ability to read Latin words that no one else can see, visits a Catholic church and confesses her sins, including her past suicide attempts and her adultery with Michael, to Monsignor Franchino.
-Michael, now conducting his own investigation, contacts the Diocesan office about Father Halliran and is directed to Franchino.
-Franchino is evasive, so Michael breaks into the office that night and reads Halliran's file, which shows he is one of a series of priests and nuns who previously attempted suicide in lay life and then became clergy or nuns on the date of their predecessor's death.
-Alison is listed as the latest in the series, slated to take over as "Sister Teresa" starting the next day.
-Frightened, Michael leaves Alison in the care of her friend Jennifer while he goes to Alison's apartment building.
-There, Michael uncovers a secret plaque with the words “Abandon all hope, ye who enter here” before finally being confronted by Father Halliran, whose eyes are white, and tells him that the building is the gateway to Hell.
-Michael screams at Halliran and tries to strangle him, but is killed by Franchino.
+Alison, who can now read Latin words no one else can see, visits a Catholic church, and confesses her sins, including her adultery with Michael, to Monsignor Franchino.
+Michael breaks into the Diocesan office and reads Halliran's file, which shows he is one of a series of priests and nuns who previously attempted suicide in lay life, then became clergy or nuns on the date of their predecessor's death.
+Alison is listed as the latest in the series, slated to take over as "Sister Teresa" the next day.
+Frightened, Michael is confronted by Father Halliran, who reveals that the brownstone is the gateway to Hell.
+Michael attempts to strangle Father Halliran, but is killed by Franchino.

-Alison meanwhile escapes from Jennifer's apartment and goes to her own, where she is confronted by Chazen and grotesque, deformed minions of Hell, including the now-dead Michael, who indeed had hired Brenner to kill his wife.
-Michael and Chazen explain that Halliran is the Sentinel, who ensures that the demons do not escape from Hell.
-Halliran is nearing the end of his life, and Alison, with her history of suicide attempts, has been chosen as the new Sentinel in order to save her own soul.
-Chazen hands the distraught Alison a knife and tries to convince her to reject her task as the Sentinel, commit suicide and join Michael in Hell.
-Just as Alison is about to cut her wrist, the infirm Halliran enters bearing a large cross, supported by Franchino, who declares they will rescue Alison.
-As Halliran approaches the demonic horde, bearing the cross before him, Chazen commands them to stop him.
-Despite an intense struggle, with Halliran almost becoming overwhelmed, the demons eventually withdraw from Halliran and the cross, and Alison takes the cross from Halliran and sits in his chair, accepting her duty as the Sentinel and saving her soul.
-Defeated, an angry Chazen orders the demons back to Hell before disappearing himself.
-Franchino then guides a weak and withered Halliran out of the room, leaving Allison alone.
+In the brownstone, Alison is confronted by Chazen and the minions of Hell, including the now-dead Michael, who indeed had hired Brenner to kill his wife.
+They explain that Halliran is the Sentinel, who ensures that the demons do not escape Hell.
+Halliran is nearing the end of his life, and Alison, with her history of suicide attempts, has been chosen as the new Sentinel to save her own soul.
+Chazen tries to convince Alison to join Michael in Hell instead.
+However, after Halliran's intense struggle with the demons, Alison takes the cross from him, accepting her duty as the Sentinel and saving her soul.
+Defeated, an angry Chazen disappears.

-The brownstone is demolished and replaced with a modern apartment complex shortly after.
+The brownstone is demolished and replaced with a modern apartment complex shortly thereafter.
 Miss Logan shows an apartment to a young couple.
-The couple asks about the neighbors, and Miss Logan explains that there are only two: a violin player and a reclusive nun.
-Alison, now blind and dressed as a nun, sits facing out the top apartment window.
+She explains that there are only two neighbors: a violin player and a reclusive nun.
+Alison, now blind and dressed as a nun, sits looking out the top apartment window.